nlenssen/nlenssen.github.io/_pages/publications.md

 P. Jacobs\*, **N. Lenssen**, G. A. Schmidt, R. A. Rohde (2021) “The Arctic Is Now Warming Four Times As Fast As the Rest of the Globe” Presentation at the AGU Fall Meeting

-**N. Lenssen**\*, L. Goddard, Y. Kushnir, S. Mason (2021) “Initialized and Uninitialized ENSO Pre- dictability in Year 2” Poster at the NOAA Climate Diagnostics and Prediction Workshop
+**N. Lenssen**\*, L. Goddard, Y. Kushnir, S. Mason (2021) “Initialized and Uninitialized ENSO Predictability in Year 2” Poster at the NOAA Climate Diagnostics and Prediction Workshop

 J. Jonas, M. Kelley, **N. Lenssen**, R. Miller\*, L. Nazarenko, C. Orbe\*, D. Rind, A. Romanou, G. Russell, G. Schmidt (2021), “Overview of predictability using GISS ModelE” Presentation at the US Climate Modeling Summit Workshop